a-schild/Zabbix-HyperV-Templates/README.md

    If your server(s) are not running a english version of windows, you will have to modify the performance counters to match the names in the server OS language.

+*  Depending on your powershell security settings, you need to lower the restrictions If you downloaded the script from internet, then make sure windows is not blocking it.

+   Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine

 * Put these lines in your _zabbix_agentd.conf_ on Hyper-V Host
  Adjust the paths according to the previous step.